mattermost/docs/source/install/self-managed-changelog.md

 ## Release v7.11 - [Feature Release](https://docs.mattermost.com/upgrade/release-definitions.html#feature-release)

   - The Mattermost v7.11 release has been canceled as we are working on architectural changes for the Mattermost Suite (Channels, Playbooks, Boards, and Calls).
-The next scheduled release is v8.0 on June 16th.
+The next scheduled release is v8.0 this summer.

 ## Release v7.10 - [Feature Release](https://docs.mattermost.com/upgrade/release-definitions.html#feature-release)